 The DSL is a member of the senior leadership team.
-Our DSL is Bex Holmes, Head of School.
-The DSL takes lead responsibility for child protection and wider safeguarding in the school.
+Our DSL is Jo Jones, The DSL takes lead responsibility for child protection and wider safeguarding in the school.

 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.